 - Weekly Didactic Seminars: Pediatric Psychology, Pediatric Neuropsychology, Pediatric Grand Rounds (when applicable)

 - Supervision: At least two to three hours per week individual and three hours per week of group supervision.
 All supervision is face-to-face. or over secure video conferencing.

 - Research Elective available with Dr. Deborah Ellis at Wayne State University.

 Detailed Description of Program

-New for 2020-2021: Children’s Hospital of Michigan has received a Health Resources and Services Administration (HRSA) Graduate Psychology Education (GPE) grant (#D40HP33377) with a start date of September 1, 2019.
-This 3-year grant will support intern stipends and provide enhanced education and training to interns and faculty in trauma, pain management, and opioid/substance use disorders within an interdisciplinary setting.
+Children’s Hospital of Michigan has received a Health Resources and Services Administration (HRSA) Graduate Psychology Education (GPE) grant (#D40HP33377) with funding dates 9/1/2021 – 8/31/2022.
+This 3-year grant will support intern stipends and provide enhanced education and training to interns and faculty in telehealth, motivational interviewing, trauma, pain management, and opioid/substance use disorders within an interdisciplinary setting.
 Trainings will include collaborations with Pharmacy, Child Life, and other disciplines.
 The internship Training Director, Jill Meade, Ph.D., serves as Program Director on the grant, and Robert Rothermel, Ph.D. serves as Co-Director.
 Core experiences and rotations of the internship will remain in place.
 Additional grant funds may be used to support the 2022-2023 training year.